-What will happen if I turn the hand crank handle in the wrong sense.
+What will happen if I turn the hand crank handle in the wrong direction.

-The hand crank generator could function in both senses as a lot of engine.
-The sense of rotation will just impact the sense of the current which is generated.
+The hand crank generator could function as an engine in both directions.
+The direction of rotation will just impact the sense of the current which is generated.
 However, you should be careful with the components which are connected to the generator.
 In fact, some components are polarized and they couldn’t works in both sense.

-What will happen if I connect the hand crank generator to the fan in the wrong sense?
+What will happen if I connect the hand crank generator to the fan in the wrong direction?

-Nothing bad, the fan is composed of a small engine which work in the same way than the generator but in the other sense (it turns an electrical current into a mechanical motion).
-If you pug the generator wires in the wrong sense, the fan will turn in the other sense than previously.
+Nothing bad, the fan is composed of a small engine which works in the same way as the generator but in the other direction (it turns an electrical current into a mechanical motion).
+If you pug the generator wires in the wrong direction, the fan will turn in the other direction than previously.

-Do there is a special position to plug the generator to the potentiometer?
+Is there a special position to plug the generator to the potentiometer?